 Hair salon insurance refers to any insurance policy that salon, barbershop, and spa owners may purchase.
 General liability is the broadest and most common type of hair salon insurance.
 Beauty salon insurance costs range from $360 to $6,900 per year, depending on the policies you need.
-The higher number represents a smaller group that has a large operation and needs several policies.
+The higher number represents a smaller group with a large operation and needs several different policies.

 Hair Salon Insurance Costs

-The cost of insurance for beauty salons depends largely on the number of policies and coverage amounts you select.
+The insurance cost for beauty salons depends mainly on the number of policies and coverage amounts you select.
 The coverages listed below are the most common ones a hair salon owner should consider because of the broad protection they afford.

-Hair Salon Insurance Costs & Deductibles by Policy
+Beauty Salon Insurance Cost & Deductibles by Policy

 Policy | Estimated Annual Premium | Coverage Amount | Typical Deductible |